Twelve Cupcakes founder Daniel Ong charged with employment offences

 Ong, 45, received 24 counts under the Employment of Foreign Manpower Act for offences allegedly committed while he was at the helm of the cupcake chain.

-He is accused of contravening work pass conditions including by underpaying foreign employees.

-Former radio DJ Ong married Miss Singapore Universe 2001 Jaime Teo in 2007, and both of them set up Twelve Cupcakes in 2011.
+Former radio DJ Ong set up Twelve Cupcakes in 2011 with his then-wife Jaime Teo, whom he married in 2007.
 They divorced in 2016 and sold the company a few months later to India-based Dhunseri Group, which grew the brand to 35 outlets in Singapore today.

+Teo was scheduled to be charged at the same time as Ong, but did not turn up at the stipulated time.
+She is set to face similar charges.

 Twelve Cupcakes, under its new ownership, pleaded guilty earlier this month to underpaying seven employees about S$114,000 over two years between December 2016 and November 2018.